kapouer/url-inspector/README.md

 * ext
   The file extension, only derived from the mime type.
-  To be used only for file names.
+  Safe to be used as file extension.

 * type
   what the resource represents